magmax/yampress/readme.md

 ## An example ##

-This example is currently working, but there are no *main* function yet:
+This example is currently working:

 	---
 	title: This is the title of the presentation